 About Concrete Pavers

-Brick, i-brick, and concrete are popular and durable types of pavers to install for your walkway or patio.
+Brick, i-brick, and concrete are popular and durable types of pavers to install for your pathway or patio.

-Pavers are easy to repair if they begin to separate or heave.
+Pathway pavers are easy to repair if they begin to separate or heave.
 Pavers can be repaired by lifting the affected area, regrading or releveling, and re-compacting the base and bedding sand to reinstall the same pavers.
 Asphalt, concrete, and stamped concrete can't make this claim.
 They must be completely torn up and reinstalled.
-Pavers are low-maintenance and offer low life-cycle costs.
+Pathway pavers are low-maintenance and offer low life-cycle costs.
 It is an inexpensive procedure that leaves no unsightly repair patches.
-Pavers are easy to maintain and stained or broken pavers can be easily replaced without patches.
+Pathway pavers are easy to maintain and stained or broken pavers can be easily replaced without patches.
 Regular sweeping and occasional rinsing are usually the most maintenance needed.
 For heavy soiling, pressure washing with appropriate clearing solutions (re-sanding of joints will be necessary) or a simple spot treatment with a brush, cleaner, water and some elbow grease will solve the problem.

-Pavers are very durable and excel in the winter climate.
+Pathway pavers are very durable and excel in the winter climate.
 Snow can be plowed, blown or shoveled just like asphalt or concrete pavements.
-The bevelled edge of the pavers will prevent you from catching an edge with the plow or shovel.
-Using de-icing products like salt or calcium chloride will not harm or pit the pavers like is typically seen on concrete walkways.
-Electric or liquid snow-melting systems work well under concrete pavers, eliminating snow removal while reducing slip hazards.
-Pavers can also be colored dark to help melt snow faster.
+The beveled edge of pathway pavers will prevent you from catching an edge with the plow or shovel.
+Using de-icing products like salt or calcium chloride will not harm or pit the pathway pavers like is typically seen on concrete walkways.
+Electric or liquid snow-melting systems work well under concrete pathway pavers, eliminating snow removal while reducing slip hazards.
+Pathway pavers can also be colored dark to help melt snow faster.
 Snow-melt systems can be installed to eliminate snow and ice removal.
-Concrete pavers resist deterioration of freezing and thawing cycles and deicing salts better than asphalt and better than ordinary poured in place concrete.
+Concrete pathway pavers resist deterioration of freezing and thawing cycles and deicing salts better than asphalt and better than ordinary poured in place concrete.